mindnektar/apollo-augmented-hooks/CACHING.md

 }
 ```

-Calling `cache.evict` will remove the specified item from the cache, and it also removes all references to it from any array in the cache.
+Calling `cache.evict` will remove the specified item from the cache.
 It is advisable to do a `cache.gc` afterwards anyway, because evicting the cache item might cause other cache items to no longer be referenced.
 See [this very helpful section](https://www.apollographql.com/docs/react/caching/garbage-collection/#cacheevict) in the official documentation for more info on what happens under the hood when using cache eviction.

 The `modifiers` option in `apollo-augmented-hooks` also includes a convenient way to do the above: